bobbydwise1/capstone-react-week3/README.md

 ## Minimum Viable Product

-* _This is only a static layout, in preparation for React state elements._

-* _There will be a game board of no bigger than 13x13, with a set of black game pieces and white game pieces._
+* _This gameBoard component has had state lifted into it._

+* _The visible game grid is a 10 x 11 grid._

 * _There will at least be all the traditional chess piece graphics of pawn, rook, knight, bishop, queen, and king._

-* _A game piece is moved by left clicking on it once to first select it.
-Then the player must select the destination square.
-It will erase any piece in the square, and then the piece will be moved there (ex: there is no checking the player if their moves are “legal” for that piece.)._
+* _To move a game piece, it will compose of two actions:_

+  * _1st action:  The user left clicks on the piece they want to move._
+  * _2nd action:  The user left clicks on a square they want to move to._
+    * _If the new square is inside the game grid, the user's piece will be moved into the new square._
+    * _If any piece exists in the new square, it will be over written._
+    * _MVP will not have "legal" moves checking._

-* _There are no “turns”.
+* _For MVP, there are no “turns”.
 Ex, it is possible for white or black to move 10 pieces in a row if they wanted._

 * _A captured pieces window component._

 ## Future features

+* _Add a moves history list._

 * _Add new game pieces: prince, camel, elephant, cannon, ship, gryphon._